moisesmorillo/orangepi/k8s/apps/tailscale-vpn/README.md

 # Tailscale Subnet Router and Exit Node on K3s (Orange Pi)

-This guide walks you through deploying [Tailscale](https://tailscale.com) as a Kubernetes Operator on your K3s cluster (e.g. Orange Pi) to access your **entire home network** remotely.
-It includes automatic OAuth authentication, subnet routing, and optional exit node capabilities.
+This guide sets up [Tailscale](https://tailscale.com) as a Kubernetes Operator on a K3s cluster (e.g. Orange Pi), providing secure remote access to your **entire home network**.
+It uses OAuth credentials stored in a Kubernetes Secret and includes subnet routing and optional exit node functionality.

 ---

 ## ✅ Features

-- Secure remote access to devices in your home network (`192.168.1.0/24`).
+- Secure remote access to devices on your home LAN (`192.168.1.0/24`).
-- Optional exit node support to route **all internet traffic** via home.
+- Optional exit node support to route all internet traffic through your home.
-- Headless OAuth authentication (no browser login needed).
+- Uses Kubernetes Secrets for credential management.
-- Uses `network-services` namespace for separation of concerns.
+- Isolated namespace (`network-services`) for better organization.
-- Declarative deployment using Helm and Kubernetes manifests.
+- All configuration managed through declarative YAML files.

 ---